 Only one retake is permitted.
 All retakes should be scheduled as soon as possible, depending on the recommendations and conditions outlined in the NO PASS vote This is typically within 2-3 months, but no longer than 6 months, after the original examination.
-If a second NO PASS is given, the student may elect to pursue an MS or withdraw from the program.
+If a second NO PASS is given or if the examination is not retaken within 6 months, the student may elect to transfer to the MS program, as they will be dismissed from the PhD program.